moonsky70/Jinx/README.md

 ## Introduction
 A manic and impulsive criminal from Zaun, Jinx lives to wreak havoc without care for the consequences.
 With an arsenal of deadly weapons, she unleashes the loudest blasts and brightest explosions to leave a trail of mayhem and panic in her wake.
 Jinx despises boredom and gleefully brings her own chaotic brand of pandemonium wherever she goes.

-## Latest Patch Notes `1.0.7`
+## Latest Patch Notes `1.0.8`
 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

-* Fish Bones will now be affected by Pocket I.C.B.M
+* Pow-Pow is now client authoritative
-* Super Mega Death Rocket! damage is now affected by Pocket I.C.B.M
+* Fish Bones is now client authoritative
-    * Super Mega Death Rocket! will not fire additional projectiles provided by Pocket I.C.B.M
+* Get Excited!
+Adjustments

 ## Discord
 <a href="https://discord.gg/aYuS9Wsxxx" target="_blank">